ianbgroves/chick_embryonic_classifier/README.md

-# Code for the paper 'Bespoke data augmentation and network construction allow for image classification on small microscopy datasets'
+# Code for the paper 'Bespoke data augmentation and network construction enable developmental morphological classification on limited microscopy datasets'.

 # Installation: